Contrasting BELLWAY PLC/ADR (BLWYY) and Its Competitors

-BELLWAY PLC/ADR (OTCMKTS: BLWYY) is one of 51 publicly-traded companies in the “Real estate” industry, but how does it contrast to its rivals?
-We will compare BELLWAY PLC/ADR to related businesses based on the strength of its analyst recommendations, dividends, institutional ownership, earnings, profitability, valuation and risk.
+BELLWAY PLC/ADR (OTCMKTS: BLWYY) is one of 51 publicly-traded companies in the “Real estate” industry, but how does it compare to its rivals?
+We will compare BELLWAY PLC/ADR to related businesses based on the strength of its profitability, valuation, analyst recommendations, dividends, earnings, risk and institutional ownership.

 Analyst Recommendations

-This is a summary of recent ratings and price targets for BELLWAY PLC/ADR and its rivals, as reported by MarketBeat.
+This is a summary of recent recommendations and price targets for BELLWAY PLC/ADR and its rivals, as reported by MarketBeat.com.

 |Sell Ratings